Diocese of Peoria: 1875 to 1930

-Pius IX appointed Reverend John Spalding of the Diocese of Louisville as the first bishop of Peoria in 1876.
+Pius IX appointed John Spalding of the Diocese of Louisville as the first bishop of Peoria in 1876.
 That same year, six Sisters of the Third Order of St. Francis arrived from Iowa City, Iowa, to care for the sick.
 They served at the city hospital and made home visits to patients.
 Shortly after the nuns' arrival, Spalding visited the city hospital.
 Observing their difficult working conditions, he encouraged them to form a separate congregation with his support.
-As the mother superior had no objections, the Sisters of the Third Order of St. Francis of Peoria was established in July 1877.
-St. Francis Hospital opened in Peoria 1878.Suffering from paralysis in 1905, Spalding resigned as bishop in 1908.
+The Sisters of the Third Order of St. Francis of Peoria was established in July 1877.
+St. Francis Hospital opened in Peoria 1878.
+Stricken with paralysis in 1905, Spalding resigned as bishop in 1908.

-Pope Pius X named Reverend Edmund Dunne of the Archdiocese of Chicago as the second bishop of Peoria.
-During the early 1920s, the future Archbishop Fulton Sheen, a popular television host in the 1950's, was a priest in the diocese.
+Pope Pius X named Edmund Dunne of Chicago as the second bishop of Peoria.
+During the early 1920s, the future Archbishop Fulton Sheen, a popular television host in the 1950s, was a priest in the diocese.
 After Sheen spent time in pastoral and teaching jobs in the United Kingdom, Dunne ordered him to return to Peoria in 1925.
-Both Columbia University in New York City and Oxford University in England offered Sheen teaching positions.
+Both Columbia University in New York City and Oxford University in Englan, offered Sheen teaching positions.
 However, instead of allowing Sheen to take one of these prestigious positions, Dunne assigned him as a curate to St. Patrick's, a poor parish in Peoria.
-Sheen took the assignment without any complaints and enjoyed his time there.
+Sheen took the assignment without any complaints and later said he enjoyed his time there.
 Nine months later, Dunne summoned Sheen to his office.
 Dunne told him:I promised you to Catholic University over a year ago.
 They told me that with all your traipsing around Europe, you'd be so high hat you couldn't take orders.
 But Father Cullen says you've been a good boy at St. Patrick's.
 So run along to Washington.